Tesla Model 3 Phone Mounts: Understanding the Different Mounting Types

 I heard that magnetic mounts mess with your phone's compass or GPS.
 Is that true?

 That's mostly an old wives' tale from way back when phones had actual compasses that could be easily disrupted.
 Modern smartphones have much better shielding, and the magnets used in most car mounts are strong enough to hold your phone but not so powerful that they'll scramble your internal compass or GPS.
-I've used magnetic mounts for years on iPhones and Androids without any issues whatsoever.
+Magnetic mounts run for years on iPhones and Androids without issues.
 Your navigation should work just fine.

 Sources